 The GFCI circuit breaker will NOT reduce shock hazard if contact is made between a HOT load wire and a neutral wire or 2 HOT load wires.

 Each GFCI circuit breaker is calibrated to trip with a ground current of 5 milliamperes or more.
+GFCI breakers require 120V power to be present for it to be reset.
 Since most persons can feel as little as 2 milliamperes, a distinct shock may be felt if the need for protection exists.
 However, the shock should be of such short duration that the effects would be reduced to less than the normally dangerous level.
 However, persons with acute heart problems or other conditions that can make a person particularly susceptible to electric shock may still be seriously injured.